Holykan/data-cleaning-and-model-development/README.md

 # data-cleaning-and-model-development

-The dataset contains 10,000 startup-like entities.
-The goal is to filter and transform this dataset according to the criteria below using Python.
-Every transformation must be conducted on the output of the previous one so they compound on each other, but generally the filtering order is not strict.
+Project Overview

-There are 5 files:
+This project involves transforming and cleaning a dataset (test_task.csv) by applying several filtering and data processing steps using supplementary files (db_domains.csv, banned_domains.csv, banned_words.csv, and funding_data.csv).
+The final output is a cleaned dataset with specific features that improve its usability for further analysis.

-  -test_task.csv is the core dataset that you will be transforming.
+Purpose
-  -db_domains.csv contains the list of the domains and uuids of entities already in our database.
+This pipeline is designed to streamline data transformation processes for startup-related data.
+It removes irrelevant entries, filters data according to specific conditions, and enriches the core dataset with additional insights, such as total investments for each entity.
+The goal is to produce a refined dataset that meets defined criteria for quality and relevance.

-  -banned_domains.csv contains the list of top-level domains we don't want in our database.
+Data Files
-  -banned_words.csv contains the list of words that we don't associate with startups.
+test_task.csv - The core dataset containing startup entities that need transformation. db_domains.csv - Contains a list of domains and UUIDs of entities already present in our database. banned_domains.csv - Contains a list of top-level domains that should be excluded from the final dataset. banned_words.csv - Contains a list of words that we do not associate with startups. funding_data.csv - Contains investment data for various entities at different stages.
-  -funding_data.csv contains the dataset with investments for various entities with stages.
+Prerequisites

-Below are the steps you have to do, using these files:
+Python 3.x
-1) Remove all rows with duplicate uuids or websites (leave only one from every duplicate group).
+Libraries: pandas (Install via pip install pandas) Data Transformation Steps
-2) Remove the rows with no website, description, category or location
+The following steps are executed to clean and enrich the test_task.csv dataset:

-3) Remove all rows where valuation is equal to or exceeds 1 billion dollars.
+Duplicate Removal: Remove duplicate entries based on uuid or website, keeping only one row per duplicate group.
-4) Remove the rows with entities which contain uuids or websites from db_domains.csv.
+Missing Value Removal: Remove rows with missing values in essential columns: website, description, category, or location.
-5) Remove the rows where the top-level domains of the website are in the banned_domains.csv.
+Valuation Filter: Exclude entities with a valuation equal to or exceeding $1 billion.
-6) Remove the rows with entities the descriptions of which contain any words from banned_words.csv.
+Database Filter: Exclude entities that match any uuid or website listed in db_domains.csv.
-7) The column "categories" contains lists of dictionaries with names of categories for every entity.
+Domain Exclusion: Remove rows where the top-level domain of the website matches any in banned_domains.csv.
-Create a new column "categories_list" with lists of extracted names of categories from these lists of dictionaries (key 'value').
+Keyword Exclusion: Exclude rows where description contains any terms listed in banned_words.csv.
-8) The column "location" contains dictionaries with lists of locations at different scale, namely city, region and country, plus continent.
-Extract cities, regions and countries for every entity and put every list in a separate column named accordingly.
+Category Extraction: Extract category names from the categories column (a list of dictionaries) and create a new column, categories_list, with these names.
-9) Sum up the investments from funding_data.csv per entity (we recommend using uuid) and add a column in the main dataframe with total investment for every entity based on what you calculated.
-Not all entities will have investments and not all investment data will be used, so don't worry about blank spaces.
+Location Extraction: Extract city, region, and country from the location dictionary and store them in separate columns.

-Save the resulting dataframe after all the steps into a csv
+Investment Aggregation: Calculate total investment per entity from funding_data.csv using uuid as a key.
+Add this information as a new column (total_investment) in the core dataset.

 My add up files are:
 -cleaned_test_task.csv (This is my resulting csv file after cleaning the original dataset)